 Endoject - Safe DMEK graft implantation

 Up until now, doctors are using classical cataract inserters in an off-label use in order to implant the graft during DMEK.
-With the new Endoject injector developped in collaboration with Prof. F. Kruse (Erlangen/Germany), surgeons have now access to a fully CE approved injector being designed for its purpose.
+With the new Endoject injector developed in collaboration with Prof. F. Kruse (Erlangen/Germany), surgeons have now access to a fully CE approved injector being designed for its purpose.

 Advantage over glass tube injection

 Injection via glass tube requires a larger incision with all implied drawbacks.
 Glass tubes work on flushing-in principle.
 The high amount of used liquid for implantation leads to risk of ejection.
 Endoject inserts grafts via hydraulic no-touch technique like glass tubes without the risk of ejection and the benefit of high control.

 Comparable low cell-loss like glass tube